pablomarin-utp/Learning/README.md

   - `pandas`
   - `matplotlib`
   - `scikit-learn`
-  - `tensorflow` (very basic)
+  - `tensorflow` (just the basics)
 - Basic AI model experiments

 ## Goal

-📌 My goal with this repo is to improve my programming skills and gradually understand how AI models work.
+📌 My goal with this repo is to improve my programming skills and gradually understand how AI models work from scratch.

 ## Status

-🚧 Constantly learning.
-This repo will keep growing as I learn more.
+🚧 Still learning — expect changes, experiments, and messy code.
+This repo will keep growing as I go.

 ---